How UNF* works

 Same verbs as git (log, diff, restore), applied to time instead of commits.

-Every mutating command supports --dry-run.
+Restore and prune support --dry-run for safe previews.
 Restore creates a safety snapshot before overwriting anything, so restoring is itself undoable.

 Use cases